 Make sure you aren’t giving up something Christ deems as important in order to do something less important, or more worldly.

 You are only given a finite number of hours in a day.
 You only have a finite amount of energy.
+You need to put in the big rocks first in your schedule before you can fill up with sand.

 Your resources are limited.
 Don’t use them to build on a sandy foundation.
+Instead, build a spiritual foundation on a rock.